 Examples include small towns in the mountains and exurban communities surrounded by wildland.
 The WUI is widespread, making up about 10% of the land area in the continental U.S. To see the WUI near you, check out this map from the U.S. Forest Service; areas in yellow and orange are in the WUI.

 The WUI is also growing quickly.
-Between 1990 and 2010 (the latest year data is available for), the number of houses in the WUI grew by 41%, and the amount of land in the WUI grew by 33%.20
+Between 1990 and 2010, the number of houses in the WUI grew by 41%, and the amount of land in the WUI grew by 33%.20

 More structures in the WUI means there are more homes and businesses at risk if a wildfire does start, and more people in the WUI means wildfires are more likely to start.
 Research shows that human activity is the most common cause of wildfires and that almost every wildfire that threatens homes is started by humans.21